Ironman Triathlon Training

 Ironman - facts and figures

-The Ironman comprises of a 3.8 kilometres swim, a 180 kilometres cycle ride and finally 42 kilometres run.
+The Ironman comprises a 3.8 kilometres swim, a 180 kilometres cycle ride and finally 42 kilometres run.
 The event can take an athlete anywhere between 8 and 17 hours to complete.

 During the race, an athlete can expect to expend 8,500 to 11,500 kilocalories and lose up to 2 litres of fluid per hour.

 Dehydration is the most likely reason why an Ironman athlete will require medical attention during a race.
-Loss of fluid and electrolyte result in elevated core temperatures and reduced performance.
+Loss of fluid and electrolyte results in elevated core temperatures and reduced performance.
 The loss of fluid also upsets the electrolyte balance and in particular, a lower sodium level (hyponatraemia) which is characterised by muscular weakness, dizziness, headache, fall in blood pressure, rapid heartbeat and shock.
 Severe sodium loss can result in mental confusion, stupor and coma.
 Fluid and sodium consumption during a race are therefore very important.

-Another factor to consider is that choline levels drop dramatically when you exercise continuously for approximately two hours or more. if your choline levels fall too far, acetylcholine production can come to a relative standstill, and your nerve cells will simply refuse to stimulate your muscles
+Another factor to consider is that choline levels drop dramatically when you exercise continuously for approximately two hours or more. if your choline levels fall too far, acetylcholine production can come to a relative standstill, and your nerve cells will refuse to stimulate your muscles

 Overview of the Training program

 The seasons training plan is based on six phases where each phase comprises a repeated four-week program.
 The workload in the first three weeks of the four-week program increase each week (easy, medium, hard) and the fourth week comprises active recovery and tests to monitor training progress.
 The four-week cycles aim to:

 Remember a training program is athlete specific and the results of the tests in the fourth week can be used to adjust the training in the next four-week cycle to address any limitations.